dask/dask-blog/_posts/2019-07-23-extracting-fsspec-from-dask.md

 (the latter being the best bet for accessing HDFS from outside the cluster, following all the problems building and authenticating with `hdfs3`).

-Furthermore, the new repo gave the opportunity to implement new features, which would then have further-reaching applicability than if they had been done in just selected repos.
+Furthermore, the new repository gave the opportunity to implement new features, which would then have further-reaching applicability than if they had been done in just selected repositories.
 Examples include FUSE mounting, dictionary-style key-value views on file-systems (such as used by [zarr](https://zarr.readthedocs.io/en/stable/)), and transactional writing of files.
 All file-systems are serializable and pyarrow-compliant.